 If you’ve had a similar experience with press releases, I’d love to hear about it.
 Leave your comments below.

 And if you’d like to save some time, we’ve done all the work for you.
-Head on over to Get Media Happy and find out which editors are working on holiday gift guides and more!
+Head on over to Launch Grow Joy MEDIA LEADS and find out which editors are working on holiday gift guides and more!